mojzesz/neighborhood-map-react/README.md

 ## Hint

-The appetite grows with what it feeds on
+The appetite grows with what it feeds on.

 ## Requirements